pal-robotics/pal_wbc_tutorials/README.md

 In order to compile this package you vill need_

 * ROS Kinetic installed on your computer.
-* The pal_wbc package.
+* The pal_wbc package, which is a non Public package distributed by PAL robotics.
-* The RRBOT robot ROS package.
+* The [RRBOT](https://github.com/carlosjoserg/rrbot) robot ROS package.
 * The [pluginlib](http://wiki.ros.org/pluginlib) ROS package

 ### Installing